Philadelphia Eagles reach NFL playoffs after Vikings fall to Bears

 In the AFC, the Baltimore Ravens wrapped up the AFC North with a 26-24 victory over the Cleveland Browns.
 Linebacker C.J.
 Mosley secured the victory with a tip-drill interception of Browns quarterback Baker Mayfield with 1:02 to play.
 The result eliminated the Pittsburgh Steelers from playoff contention despite their 16-13 victory over the Cincinnati Bengals.

-Those results mean that the Ravens will host the Los Angeles Chargers next weekend, while the AFC South Champion Houston Texans will play the winner of Sunday night's de facto play-in game between the Indianapolis Colts and the Houston Texans.
+Those results mean that the Ravens will host the Los Angeles Chargers next Sunday afternoon, while the AFC South Champion Houston Texans will play the winner of Sunday night's de facto play-in game between the Indianapolis Colts and the Houston Texans in the first matchup of the wild card weekend Saturday afternoon.

 The Kansas City Chiefs wrapped up the top seed in the AFC playoffs with an emphatic 35-3 victory over the Oakland Raiders, in which Patrick Mahomes made his final case for NFL Most Valuable Player by throwing for 281 yards and two touchdowns.